Khody31/hippopotamus/README.md

 Add the line describing the path to CMake config files contained in Qt.
 For example `set(CMAKE_PREFIX_PATH "~/Qt/5.15.2/gcc_64/lib/cmake)` for Linux or `set(CMAKE_PREFIX_PATH "C:/Qt/Qt5.13.0/5.13.0/mingw73_64/lib/cmake")` for Windows

-If your Linux is your OS, work is done.
+If your OS is Linux, work is done.
 Otherwise you have to add path to Qt libraries and compiler into *Path*.
 For exmample:

 `C:\Qt\Tools\mingw810_64\bin`